 This information can be broken down into sub-pages for different geographical sites for example.

 💡 Want to harmonize the different communication formats to share?
-We recommend setting up a main page listing all of your brand guidelines:
+If so, then we recommend setting up a main page listing all of your brand guidelines:

-💡 You want to clarify your administrative processes (leave taking policy, rtt, ...): create a dedicated page.
+💡 You'll want to clarify your administrative processes (time off, vacations, and such): create a dedicated page.

-💡 Accompany your employees in their exchanges with customers by providing them with:
+💡 Guide your employees' exchanges with customers by providing them with:

 Facilitate the training of new employees by providing them with a welcome kit (useful resources and guides).

-It is recommended to create a group Welcome on the newsfeed to encourage networking and team bonding.
+You'll want to create a Welcome group on the newsfeed to encourage networking and team bonding.

 Find out more about this in this article.